UncertaintyInComplexSystems/bamojax/README.md

 observations = my_model.add_node('x', distribution=dx.Bernoulli, parents=dict(probs=latent_theta), link_fn, observations=x)
 ```

-The `link_fn` shows how link functions can be defined and used within **bamojax**.
-Here, since `Distrax` supports either probabilities or logits as input for the Bernoulli distribution, we use the link function to call the `dx.Bernoulli` with the correct variable names.

 ### Do inference

 The next step is to perform inference.
 Here, we use Adaptive-Tempered Sequential Monte Carlo, as implemented by `Blackjax`: